aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

  ['tiger', 'lynx', 'tiger_cat', 'Egyptian_cat', 'tabby']
 ```

-You can see the result of the inference on the Inferentia.
+You can see the result of the inference as out put.
+This concludes this lab on using AWS Inferentia with Amazon EKS.